nais/doc/docs/security/auth/azure-ad.md

 * Declarative provisioning, straight from your application's [`nais.yaml`](../../nais-application/nais.yaml/reference.md#specazureapplication)
 * No longer dependent on manual user approvals in multiple IaC repositories
 * No longer dependent on Vault
-* Credentials are rotated on _every_ deploy, completely transparent to the application.
+* Credentials are rotated regularly, completely transparent to the application.
 This ensures that credentials are fresh and lessens the impact in the case of exposure.
 * The exact same feature is present in the [GCP](../../clusters/gcp.md) clusters, which simplifies [migration](../../clusters/migrating-to-gcp.md).

 ### Tenants